MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 ## Unlock the Action account

-To unlock the Action account, follow these steps:
+To unlock an Action account, follow these steps:

 1. Sign in to the computer with an account that is a member of the Administrators group.